 Text extraction consists of extracting data that is already present in the text, such as dates, timings, prices, keywords, and more.
 This helps identify key themes and important data in a body of text, without needing to read it from start to finish.

 Text extraction can be useful for rapidly assessing large amounts of data that could help identify potential leads.

 Word frequency text classification involves identifying the most frequent words in a text using the numerical statistic TF-ID (term frequency-inverse document frequency).
 Word frequency analysis can help identify keywords or expressions customers use during successful sales pitches.

 Collocation helps identify words that commonly appear together in the text.
 These are most commonly collections of two or three words, such as ‘project management’ or ‘out of office’.

 This can be useful for identifying—and subsequently replicating—key phrases and semantic structures used in inquiries that end with a successful sale.

-Concordance helps identify the context and instances of words or a set of words by looking at the preceding context and the following context.
-This helps identify how customers use words in different contexts, and can help provide greater insights into complex pieces of text.
+A concordance helps identify the context and instances of words or a set of words by looking at the preceding context and the following context.
+This helps identify how customers use words in different contexts and can help provide greater insights into complex pieces of text.